wyatt8740/gb68k/readme.txt

 v0.5.1 10/5/2005
 * Fixed bug introduced in last version: adda.l -> adda.w in "ADD SP, nn" (fixes Earthworm Jim, SQRXZ, Super RC Pro-AM, and probably many others)
 * Added ON as quick save and exit key (teacher/boss/whatever key)

+v0.5.5 11/8/2005
+* Switched from TIGCC grayscale to grib, which saves a bit of memory
+* Gray planes are allocated on the stack, which saves a lot of ram (made possible by grib)
+* Lots of optimizations in event processing code and handling of halt instruction.
+So games that use the halt instruction a lot (games that already run fast) get a huge speed increase, and other games get a smaller speed increase.
+Some games are actually running faster than the real thing now!!
+But some games still run very slow.
+* Optimized pushihg gameboy PC to stack to use dirty trick invloving m68k SP (thanks you phoinix)
+* Reworked code so that upper 3 bytes of d0 are always kept as 0.
+This saves lots of "moveq #0, %d0" instructions that used to precede byte sized moves into d0, where d0 is later used as a word sized index.

+v0.5.6 12/7/2005
+* Fixed nasty bug with link cable code.
+I'd be surprised if any game that used the link cable worked with the last version =(
+* Fixed a stupid bug with the timer
+* Switched back to TIGCC grayscale.
+I like grib, but it has issues with certain games on certain calcs.